Monitor mud gas at the rigsite

 out through the heavy hydrocarbons to C10H22.
 This usually gives 20 to 40

-from FIT, Inc. The gas information is then :
+while drilling.
+The gas information is then :

 Relayed by secure communications link